jegor377/godot-gif-lzw/README.md

 # godot-gif-lzw
-GIF's LZW compression done in Godot.
+GIF's LZW compression/decompression done in Godot.
 Whole code is based on GIF specification and [this website](http://www.matthewflickinger.com/lab/whatsinagif/bits_and_bytes.asp).

 # Usage
 Firstly, use code from realese only.
 Secondly, you should have put "gif-lzw" directory somewhere in your project modules directory and preload "lzw.gd" file.
 Here is how to do it: